braydonlilb/braydonlilb/README.md

-- 👋 Hi, I’m braydon webster
+- 👋 Hi, I’m Braydon Webster
-- 👀 I’m interested in
+- 👀 I’m interested in becoming a full stack developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: braydonwebs@gmail.com

 <!---
 braydonlilb/braydonlilb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.